Aviation officials see global emissions deal possible by 2020

 Guy Visele of the European Business Aviation Association, EBAA, agreed but argued that meanwhile his industry - which creates a tiny fraction of the emissions which contribute to global warming - should be treated less harshly by the EU.

-Business aviation - in which a major role is played by big manufacturers like Boeing (BA.N), Europe's Airbus EAD.PA, Canada's Bombardier (BBDb.TO) and Brazil's Embraer (EMBR3.SA) - has been seen by many politicians as a playground for the super-rich.
+Business aviation - in which a major role is played by big manufacturers like Boeing, Europe's Airbus, Canada's Bombardier and Brazil's Embraer - has been seen by many politicians as a playground for the super-rich.

 But its advocates say the industry, in the doldrums since the financial crisis of 2008/9 after a decade-long boom, plays a major role in world trade and that over 80 percent of its operations involve moving businesspeople rather than elite individuals.